jet/equinox/README.md

     dotnet tool uninstall Equinox.Tool -g
     dotnet tool install Equinox.Tool -g --version 1.1.0-preview*

-    eqx initAux -ru 400 cosmos # generates a -aux collection for the ChangeFeedProcessor to maintain consume group progress within
+    eqx initAux -ru 400 cosmos # generates a -aux collection for the ChangeFeedProcessor to maintain consumer group progress within
     # -v for verbose ChangeFeedProcessor logging
-    # `default` represents the consumer group - >=1 are allowed, allowing multiple independent projections to run concurrently
+    # `projector1` represents the consumer group - >=1 are allowed, allowing multiple independent projections to run concurrently
     # stats specifies one only wants stats regarding items (other options include kafka to project to kafka)
     # cosmos specifies source overrides (using defaults in step 1 in this instance)
-    eqx -v project default stats cosmos
+    eqx -v project projector1 stats cosmos
     ```

 5. **(Preview)** Generate a CosmosDb ChangeFeedProcessor sample `.fsproj` (without Kafka producer/consumer), using `Equinox.Cosmos.Projection`

     ```powershell
-    # TEMP: need version spec while in preview
+    # TEMP INSTRUCTIONS WHILE IN PREVIEW: NB need version `::*` spec while in preview
     dotnet new -i Equinox.Templates::1.3.0-*

-    # absence of -k means the projector code will be a skeleton that does no processing besides counting the events
+    # note the absence of -k means the projector code will be a skeleton that does no processing besides counting the events
     dotnet new eqxprojector

     # start one or more Projectors
-    # `default` represents the consumer group - >=1 are allowed, allowing multiple independent projections to run concurrently
+    # `projector2` represents the consumer group; >=1 are allowed, allowing multiple independent projections to run concurrently
     # cosmos specifies source overrides (using defaults in step 1 in this instance)
-    dotnet run -p Projector -- default cosmos
+    dotnet run -p Projector -- projector2 cosmos
     ```

-6. **(Preview)** Use `eqx` tool to Run a CosmosDb ChangeFeedProcessor emitting to a Kafka topic
+6. **(Preview)** Use `eqx` tool to Run a [CosmosDb ChangeFeedProcessor](DOCUMENTATION.md#change-feed-processors), [emitting to a Kafka topic](DOCUMENTATION.md#feeding-to-kafka)

     ```powershell
     $env:EQUINOX_KAFKA_BROKER="instance.kafka.mysite.com:9092" # or use -b

     # `-v` for verbose logging
-    # `default` represents the consumer group - >=1 are allowed, allowing multiple independent projections to run concurrently
+    # `projector3` represents the consumer group; >=1 are allowed, allowing multiple independent projections to run concurrently
     # `-l 5` to report ChangeFeed lags every 5 seconds
     # `kafka` specifies one wants to emit to Kafka
     # `temp-topic` is the topic to emit to
     # `cosmos` specifies source overrides (using defaults in step 1 in this instance)
-    eqx -v project default -l 5 kafka temp-topic cosmos
+    eqx -v project projector3 -l 5 kafka temp-topic cosmos
     ```

-7. **(Preview)** Generate CosmosDb Kafka Projector and Consumer `.fsproj`ects (using `Equinox.Projection.Kafka`)
+7. **(Preview)** Generate CosmosDb [Kafka Projector and Consumer](DOCUMENTATION.md#feeding-to-kafka) `.fsproj`ects (using `Equinox.Projection.Kafka`)

     ```powershell
     cat readme.md # more complete instructions regarding the code